unitedwardrobe/graphql-gateway-workshop/README.md

 ## 5: Write a user query

 Implement a new query that gets a user by ID.
+The user's ID and name should be in the schema.

 <details>
   <summary>Expand to show hints</summary>